Matistan/MinecraftBlockShuffle/README.md

 ## Features

 - Ban your own blocks!
-Go to the `plugins/MinecraftBlockShuffle/disabled.yml` and add blocks that you want to be banned (list of all the blocks is at `plugins/MinecraftBlockShuffle/blocks.yml`)
+Go to the `plugins/MinecraftBlockShuffle/disabled.yml` and add blocks that you want to ban (list of all the blocks is at `plugins/MinecraftBlockShuffle/blocks.yml`)
 - Choose between 2 game modes:
 - - Play until 1 or 0 players are left in the game
 - - Play until a player has a certain amount of points